mutheeEverlyn/COVID19_Global_Data_Tracker/README.md

 - Create visualizations to show the spread and impact over time.
 - Enable user input to select specific countries and timeframes.
 - Identify peaks, declines, and anomalies in the data.
+- Allow filtering by country and date range (in the Streamlit dashboard).

 ---